vidalvasconcelos/vidalvasconcelos/posts/2025-10-23-A-BIT-MORE-CONTRAMAP.md

 A bit more contramap
 ---

-The goal of this post is to take a closer look at contramap without going into the formal world of Contravariant Functors [^1].
+The goal of this post is to take a closer look at `contramap` without going into the formal world of Contravariant Functors [^1].
 We’ll keep things grounded in real code and focus on how this small helper can make everyday work easier to reason about.

 Imagine you’re traveling abroad.
 You’ve got your phone charger, the wall has its socket, and the only problem is that the plug doesn’t fit.
 Luckily, you packed a power adapter.
 It doesn’t change your charger or the wall.
 It simply helps one connect to the other.

-That is the same idea behind contramap.
+That is the same idea behind `contramap`.
 It sits in the middle of two shapes that don’t naturally match and helps them work together without changing anything on either side.
 If you come from an OOP background, it might remind you of the Open/Closed Principle, where you extend behavior without modifying what already works.

-To see this in practice, let’s revisit the earlier post about composing sorting rules [^4].
-This time we’ll focus on the contramap step and set aside the details about Ord.
-In this setup, the socket is an Ord<string> that knows how to compare strings, while your plug is a Category, which is clearly not a string. contramap becomes the adapter that allows the two to connect perfectly.
+To see this in practice, let’s revisit the earlier post about composing sorting rules [^2].
+This time we’ll focus on the `contramap` step and set aside the details about Ord.
+In this setup, the socket is an Ord<string> that knows how to compare strings, while your plug is a Category, which is clearly not a string. `contramap` becomes the adapter that allows the two to connect perfectly.

 ```ts